-It should be noted that many people who quit vaping electronic pipes can experience withdrawal symptoms, especially if they were vaping for a long time.
-Within the first 3 or so days the body will experience the most intense withdrawal symptoms including headaches, nicotine cravings, moodiness, anxiety, depression, feeling shakey, feeling cranky or irritable, sleeplessness, and lack of focus.
+It should be noted that many people who quit vaping electronic pipes can experience withdrawal symptoms, especially if they have been vaping for a long time.
+Within the first 3 or so days, the body will experience the most intense withdrawal symptoms, including headaches, nicotine cravings, moodiness, anxiety, depression, shaky, cranky or irritability, sleeplessness, and lack of focus.

-Over the next month, the withdrawal symptoms will begin to taper off until they are mainly psychological.
+Over the next month, the withdrawal symptoms will taper off until they are mainly psychological.

-Addiction can show itself in many different ways, but there are some highly common symptoms of nicotine addiction from electronic pipes.
-You can tell if you are experiencing electronic pipe addiction if you feel restless, cranky, overly moody or emotional, sleepless, sweaty, depressed or anxious, or like you have brain fog if you do not have a hit of nicotine when you want one.
+Addiction can show itself in many ways, but some highly common nicotine addiction symptoms come from electronic pipes.
+You can tell if you are experiencing electronic pipe addiction if you feel restless, cranky, overly moody or emotional, sleepless, sweaty, depressed, or anxious, or like you have brain fog if you do not have a hit of nicotine when you want one.

 These are symptoms of addiction.
 Additionally, the most common sign of addiction is strong urges or cravings to use your pipe.
 Moodiness or outbursts of anger are also frequent signs of addiction.

 To test to see if you are addicted to using your electronic pipe, try to go one day without using it at all.
-If you experience cravings, mood swings, or other inexplicable issues, you may have an addiction to your pipe.
+You may have an addiction to your pipe if you experience cravings, mood swings, or other inexplicable issues.

 Best Ways to Quit Your Electric Pipe to Benefit Your Health